1 / 10

 Depending on the trim, you can fit polished wood, carbon fibre, aluminium or piano black dash finishers, but every car feels solidly constructed.
 If cared for, it should look as good after five years use as it did when new.

-The latest iDrive system in the X3 is one of the best you can get in any premium car.
+The latest iDrive system in the BMW X3 is one of the best you can get in any premium car.
 It's intuitive, with bright, colourful displays, detailed graphics, and you can interact with the car using touch, voice, or physical controls.

 SE and xLine cars come with an 8.8-inch central display that's nicer than the upgraded systems in its rivals.
 It responds instantly when you press or swipe the screen, and comes with all the essentials you'll need.
-DAB radio, Bluetooth, sat-nav, connected online services and Apple and Android smartphone mirroring all feature.
+DAB radio, Bluetooth, sat-nav, connected online services and Apple CarPlay and Android Auto smartphone mirroring all feature.

 These models have a set of digital/analogue dials that remind us of a nineties Breitling pilot's watch, with a built-in screen showing simple route and driving information, surrounded by a stylish speedo and rev counter.